steinwurf/steinwurf-docs/source/kodo/index.rst

 Platform Support
 ----------------

-Kodo is portable to a wide range of platforms.
-The `Kodo Specifications`_ page provides an overview of the supported platforms and compilers.
+Kodo is portable to a wide range of platforms (both hardware platforms and operating systems).

 We ensure compatibility with the supported platforms through a suite of unit tests, the current status can be checked at the `Steinwurf Buildbot`_ page.